datacarpentry/genomics-workshop/index.md

 --->

 ## Teaching Platforms
 In its current form, the workshop can be run on pre-imaged AWS (Amazon Web Services) instances, Cyverse instances, or data & directories built on a local compute cluster.
+Contact us for information on other platforms that those listed below.

 > ## Platforms Details
 >